rokath/trice/docs/Common.md

 ### Subcommand `displayServer` (shortcut `ds`)
 Running `trice ds` opens a display server to be used for displaying the TRICE logs remotely.

-### Subcommand `receiver` (shortcut `r` or `rec)
-Instead of `log`ging into the current window you can run `trice r` to log into a remote display.
-This is useful for sending keyboard commands to the target device because of the empty window.
-An other option would be to send different trice logs to different remote displays.
-For both the trice tool needs source code adaption.
-For now the `r` option is useful for example with an older notebook just as trice display.

 #### `remoteDisplay` switch '-ds'
 As example executing `trice rd -list examples/til.json  -port COM38 -ds` opens a separate display window automatically on the same PC.